Charles Melton Wines

 A Barossa Valley stop to compare with other regional names

-For planning, keep the confirmed dress code in mind: casual.
+For planning, keep the dress code in mind: casual.
 That is useful as a simple expectation-setter, but it should not be stretched into conclusions about the overall tone, pace, or structure of a visit.
 If the day also needs restaurants or hotels, use Our full Barossa Valley restaurants guide and Our full Barossa Valley hotels guide to keep the logistics simple.
-Pairing those broader guides with the limited confirmed details here can help you avoid overcommitting to assumptions while still moving the itinerary forward.
+Pairing those broader guides with the limited details can help you avoid overcommitting to assumptions while still moving the itinerary forward.

 Where it fits in a Barossa itinerary